microsoft/WhatTheHack/999-SQLModernization/Student/Challenges/Challenge02.md

 Your company has provided the following requirements and guidelines:

-1. Must take advantage of latest automation tools available to execute migration at scale
+1. Must take advantage of latest automation tools available to execute migration at scale.
-2. Migration efforts must be strategic by taking into considerations the recommendations provided through Machine Learning algorithms
+2. Migration efforts must be strategic by taking into considerations the recommendations provided through Machine Learning algorithms.
-3. Improve the quality of the process by ensuring it could be repeated
+3. Improve the quality of the process by ensuring it could be repeated.
-4. Source databases setup is using the industry benchmark tools
+4. Source databases setup is using the industry benchmark tools.

 ## Success Criteria

-1. Susccessfully migrate the SQL Server VM hosting TPCC database meeting the above criteria
+1. Successfully migrate the SQL Server VM hosting TPCC database meeting the above criteria.
-2. Share the Assement report with the team for collaboration on knowledge sharing
+2. Share the Assessment report with the team for collaboration on knowledge sharing.
-3. Complete validation of the migrated TPCC database
+3. Complete validation of the migrated TPCC database.

 ## Learning Resources
 * [Azure SQL Fundamentals](https://aka.ms/azuresqlfundamentals)